Skip to content

 )

-This works but it may become problematic if you have a lot of entries as you will create a lot of requests concurrently and probably hit some rate limiting boundaries.
+This works, but it may become problematic if you have many entries, as you will create numerous requests concurrently and likely hit some rate-limiting boundaries.
 Note that GenAIScript automatically limits the number of concurrent requests to a single model to prevent this scenario.

 Promise queue